almasri3/almasri.github.io/_pages/work-in-progress.md

 parent: Research
 ---

+### Working Papers

+Mobilization without Organization (with Alexei Abrahams and Dana El Kurd)
+Brief description here.

+Islam, the War on Terror, and Pitfalls of the Moderate-Radical Dichotomy
+Brief description here.

+### Work-in-Progress

-## Courting Repression: Anti-Terrorism Courts and Authoritarian Legalism
+Courting Repression: Anti-Terrorism Courts and Authoritarian Legalism

-*In progress.*

 This project examines how the global War on Terror reshaped domestic security institutions by turning counterterrorism into routinized legal-bureaucratic governance.

-## Islam, the War on Terror, and Pitfalls of the Moderate-Radical Dichotomy

-*In progress.*

-Brief description here.

-## Mobilization without Organization

-*With Alexei Abrahams and Dana El Kurd.
-In progress.*

 Brief description here.